National Treasure: Book of Secrets: Plot

 Back in America, Patrick reluctantly asks his ex-wife, archaeo-lexicologist Dr. Emily Appleton, for help.
-She claims the carvings reference the "center of the Earth", but points out that some glyphs are partial.
-Ben and Abigail convince Abigail's new boyfriend, Connor, a White House Curator, to let them see the Resolute desk in the Oval Office.
-Ben discovers that the second plank has been replaced by a stamp of an altered Presidential seal, which Riley identifies as the symbol for a secret shared diary written by US Presidents containing national secrets.
-Ben's FBI friend, Agent Peter Sadusky, confirms the book's existence but warns that no one can read its contents without consent from the sitting President.
+She claims the carvings refer to the "center of the Earth" but notes some partial glyphs.
+Ben and Abigail convince Connor to let them see the Resolute desk in the Oval Office.
+Ben discovers that the second plank has been replaced by a stamp of an altered Presidential seal, which Riley identifies as the symbol for a fabled shared diary written by US Presidents containing national secrets.
+Ben's friend, FBI Agent Peter Sadusky, confirms the book's existence but warns that no one can read its contents without the sitting President's consent.
+Ben decides to kidnap the President in order to obtain the book.

-Ben manipulates the President's birthday party to be hosted at Mount Vernon to convince the President to explore a secret tunnel with him.
-There, Ben activates a secret sliding door, separates the President from the US Secret Service, and asks him about the book while safely leading the President to freedom at the end of the tunnel.
-The President sympathetically warns Ben that his actions, while innocently meant, will be interpreted as an attempted kidnapping, and unless he achieves his goal of finding the treasure, he will be arrested for his actions.
-He then reveals that the book is hidden in a safe compartment at the Library of Congress.
-Pursued by the FBI, Ben, Abigail, and Riley manage a brief look at the book.
-They find a photograph of the missing plank and an entry by Calvin Coolidge.
-He found the plank in 1924, translated it, had it destroyed, and commissioned Gutzon Borglum to carve Mount Rushmore, to hide evidence of a hidden treasure nearby.
+Ben manipulates the President's birthday party into being held at Mount Vernon, for which he possesses blueprints.
+Infiltrating the festivities, he convinces the President to explore a secret tunnel with him.
+Ben closes the entrance's sliding door, separating the President from the Secret Service.
+Now alone, Ben asks the President about the book as he leads him to freedom at the tunnel's end.
+The President sympathetically warns Ben that his actions, while well meant, will be interpreted as an attempted kidnapping; unless Ben finds the treasure, he will be arrested.
+As they part ways, the President discloses that the book is hidden at the Library of Congress.
+Pursued by the FBI, Ben, Abigail, and Riley find the book and glance through it.
+They find a photograph of the missing plank and an entry by Calvin Coolidge describing his discovery of the plank in 1924.
+Coolidge translated it, had it destroyed, and commissioned Gutzon Borglum to carve Mount Rushmore to hide geographical evidence of Cíbola.
+Ben texts Patrick a copy of the plank photograph and instructs him to take it to Emily; using his cloned phone, Mitch obtains the photo and learns of their plan.

-After consulting Emily about the glyphs, Ben, Riley, Abigail, and Patrick head to Mount Rushmore.
-Mitch has already acquired, memorized, and destroyed the final clue; he kidnaps Emily and forces the group to bring him along.
-He helps the group find the entrance of a cave full of booby traps.
-After briefly getting separated, the group finds a pit containing Cíbola, a Native American city of gold.
-An ancient dam fails, and it becomes clear one of the group must sacrifice themselves in the quickly flooding cave to hold open the door for the others.
-Ben initially does so, but Mitch takes over when Ben is knocked away, and he begs Ben to give him posthumous credit for finding the treasure.